JonKing93/wildcat/docs/commands/preprocess.rst

     * - **Recommended**
       -
     * - :confval:`dnbr`
-      - Differenced normalized burn ratio raster.
+      - Differenced normalized burn ratios.
 Optionally used to :ref:`estimate burn severity <estimate-severity>`.
 Should be (raw dNBR * 1000) with values ranging from approximately -1000 to 1000.
     * - :confval:`severity`
       - `BARC4-like <https://burnseverity.cr.usgs.gov/baer/faqs>`_ burn severity.
 If missing, :ref:`estimated <estimate-severity>` from the dNBR dataset.
 If a Polygon or MultiPolygon feature file, then you must provide the :confval:`severity_field` setting.
     * - :confval:`kf`